Who Is NYC Smoke-Free?

 - Limiting youth exposure and access to tobacco marketing and advertising of flavored tobacco products.

-- Increasing the number of apartment buildings, co-ops, condos and that are 100% smoke-free
+- Increasing the number of apartment buildings, co-ops, and condominiums that are 100% smoke-free.

-- Increase the number of smoke-free outdoor spaces
+- Increasing the number of smoke-free outdoor spaces.

-- Reduce tobacco imagery in youth rated movies and youth friendly internet sites
+- Reducing tobacco imagery in youth rated movies and youth friendly internet sites.

-- Engage youth and community partners to build support for a smoke-free city and end tobacco health disparities
+- Engaging youth and community partners to build support for a smoke-free city and end tobacco health disparities.

 Smoke-Free Movies